erens-basement/Studio-Trigger-Streams/README.md

 Tools: TVPaint Animation (program)<br>
 Finished artwork: [Patreon Link](https://www.patreon.com/posts/reward-from-2019-33410098)<br>
 Notes:
+* I: I learned anime on paper and pencil so I believe I am much faster/proficient on old fashioned method still.
+However, that is a very selfish answer.
+If i were to think about the entire process animating like compositing and coloring, digital medium makes the whole process seamless and less stressful (00:44:00)
+* Q: What made you good in drawing, talent or hard work?
+I: You can get to a certain level with hardwork.
+However, in order to really shine in the industry, you need the talent.
+Also it's complicated because the folks that are talented don't last in the industry long.
+That's a good question, but a very difficult question.
+I believe I remained in the industry due to hard work.
+The saying to keep practicing holds true.
+I'd like to think myself as a man who maintained and got up through hard work.
+(00:45:00)

 ## Tattun Streams
 Streams where he's flipping through in-betweens and answering questions